sleepdeprecation/squirrelly/README.md

+# Squirrelly - extensions on top of Squirrel

+Squirrelly is a set of extensions on top of [Squirrel](https://github.com/Masterminds/squirrel).
+Specifically, Squirrelly adds support for struct mapping, some additional options for query builders, table manipulation query builders, and a layer on top of `sql.DB`, similar to [sqlx](https://github.com/jmoiron/sqlx).

+# Original Squirrel README

 [![Stability: Maintenance](https://masterminds.github.io/stability/maintenance.svg)](https://masterminds.github.io/stability/maintenance.html)

 ### Squirrel is "complete".
 Bug fixes will still be merged (slowly).
 Bug reports are welcome, but I will not necessarily respond to them.
 If another fork (or substantially similar project) actively improves on what Squirrel does, let me know and I may link to it here.